 4. Parental responsibility – He is to instruct his kids and also discipline them when necessary.
-In the Old Testament there are many examples of godly men who failed to train up their children well after them (David, Samuel, Eli.)
-In the book of Judges one generation follows the God and the next forsakes him, the same process repeating over and over.
-One reason this happens is that parents did not take their responsibility to train up the next generation seriously.
+In the Old Testament, there are many examples of godly men who failed to train up their children well after them (David, Samuel, Eli.)
+In the book of Judges, one generation follows God and the next forsakes him, the same process repeating over and over.
+One reason this happens is that parents did not take their responsibility to train the next generation seriously.

 There is no doubt both parents are obligated in this area, but God places the burden of responsibility on the father.
 Parents must take responsibility for the raising of their own kids.
-It is not the school’s job and it is not grandparents’ job and it is not the government’s job or the babysitter’ job.
+It is not the school’s job and it is not the grandparents’ job and it is not the government’s job or the babysitter’s job.
 It is parents.
-This requires spending time with the kids, being involved in their lives.
-It requires the parents being a good testimony to the kids and regular giving them spiritual input.
+This requires spending time with the kids and being involved in their lives.
+It requires the parents to be a good testimony to the kids and regularly give them spiritual input.
 How?

 It can come through devotions together with the kids, teaching them various topics, using daily life situations to teach, having father/son talks, etc. Although the father is the authority, God also warns about using this too excessively or in the wrong way, which might drive the children to anger, bitterness, and resentment.
 There is a right way and a wrong way to discipline.